Community radio: Ireland

 The combination of process and product is determined by the needs of the community, and implemented through a management structure controlled by the community.

 Japan

-Japan has a network of low-power community radio stations across the country.
+Community radio stations in Japan are licensed by the Ministry of Internal Affairs and Communications.
+These stations provide information relevant to the local area and being useful as a lifeline during natural disasters.
 Their most common call sign is JOZZ-XXX-FM.

-It was institutionalized in 1992.
-1995 Great Hanshin earthquake and later, the number of broadcasting stations has increased.
-Currently (September 2015), about 300 stations exist.
+The first community radio station in Japan was FM Iruka in Hakodate, Hokkaido, opened in 1992.
+After the 1995 Great Hanshin earthquake, the number of community radio stations increased.
+As of December 2024, there are over 345 community radio stations in the country, with the most numbers in Hokkaido (29 stations), Kanagawa Prefecture (18 stations) and Okinawa Prefecture (17 stations).

 Jordan

 The first community radio AmmanNet.net was established in 2000 in Jordan on the internet by award-winning Arab journalist Daoud Kuttab as a means of bypassing government restrictions on private, non-governmental radio.
 In 2005 AmmanNet was licensed as an FM private station in Jordan's capital, Amman.
 The radio paid US$30,000 for a licence.
 AmmanNet has also been involved in the training of two other community radio stations in Jordan: one in the twin villages of Lib and Mleih, and another as part of King Hussein University in the southern city of Ma'an.
 AmmanNet is also involved in training Arab media activists in internet radio.
 A program was begun to train personnel and launch nine Gulf-based radio stations as part of khaleejnet.net.
 In January 2008, the name of AmmanNet radio was changed to Al-Balad radio while AmmanNet.net remained as a news website.

 Two other community radio stations have been established in Jordan.
 Yarmouk FM is located at Yarmouk University in Irbed as part of the school's Journalism and Mass Communications program.
 Farah FM is under construction, but has a license to broadcast in Amman and Zarqa (Jordan's second-largest city).
 This station will focus primarily on youth and women's issues.